Pallet Shuttle system with stacker crane at HAVI in Portugal

 The warehouse operation is completely automatic.
 The two twin-mast stacker cranes that run here transport the goods between the in-warehouse entry and exit points to the storage channels.
 Meanwhile, the shuttle shifts the goods inside the channels.
 All this is managed and supervised by Easy WMS, which is responsible for providing full traceability of each product and controlling warehouse stock.
 An interface with the HAVI WMS also ensures full traceability from reception of goods up to customer delivery.

 A conveyor circuit has been installed right next to the warehouse.
 It moves the goods to the picking area at a constant 66 ft/min, all according to the goods-to-person principle.
-“We obtained better working conditions with two goods to man stations,” a HAVI spokesperson reported.
+“We obtained better working conditions with two goods-to-person stations,” a HAVI spokesperson reported.
 Orders sequenced by Easy WMS are either prepared jointly or separately in two manual and one automatic picking stations, depending on each order’s requirements.
 To do so, a shuttle connects the three picking stations, as well as the stretch wrapping and labeling area.

 The automatic picking station is equipped with an anthropomorphic robot that handles full layers of high rotation products representing 40% of the total volume prepared in the freezer.
 The big advantage of this type of machine is their delivery speed, since they can prepare several orders simultaneously and handle many layers of goods safely.
 Automatic picking delivers speed, safety and operational cost savings, even more so in the frozen-storage installations.